Ensuring the Termination of EqSat over a Terminating Term Rewriting System

 Now, by rule \(h(f(x), y) \rightarrow h(x, g(y))\), each \(h(f^n(a), b)\) will be rewritten into \(h(a, g^n(b))\), so the output E-graph must contain \(g^n(b)\) for \(n\in \mathbb{N}\).
 But notice that the rule set will not rewrite any \(g^n(b)\) to \(g^m(b)\) for \(n\neq m\), which means that we have an infinite set of inequivalent terms \(b\not\approx g(b)\not\approx g^2(b)\not\approx \ldots\).
 Again, the existence of infinitely many e-classes, one for each \(g^n(b)\), implies that EqSat will not terminate.

-I hope, just like me, you will find the above observations somewhat surprising.
+For a terminating TRS, the set of reachable terms is always finite2.
 Intuitively, one will think that EqSat is just a more powerful way of doing term rewriting.
-And for a terminating TRS, the set of reachable terms is always finite2, so it is natural to think that running EqSat with a terminating TRS starting with some initial term will eventually terminate.
+So it is natural to think that running EqSat with a terminating TRS (with some initial term \(t\)) will eventually terminate.
 But this is not true, as has been shown in the last two sections.
 The issue is because EqSat is not exactly term rewriting: the equivalence in EqSat is bidirectional.
 For example, in our last example, the rewrite from \(f(a)\) to \(a\) does not only make the E-graph represent these two terms, but also \(f(f(a))\) and \(f(f(f(a)))\) and so on.

 It turns out, term rewriting researchers have developed a technique that computes exactly \(R^*(s)\), represented as a tree automaton.
 The technique is known as tree automata completion, which is the main technique I hope to introduce in this blog post.
-Tree automata completion proceeds as follows: build an initial tree automaton and run term rewriting over this tree automaton until saturation.
+TA completion proceeds as follows: build an initial tree automaton and run term rewriting over this tree automaton until saturation.
 Specifically, it searches for left-hand sides of rewrite rules, build and insert right-hand sides, and merge the left-hand sides with right-hand sides.
 Does this sound familiar?
 Yes, this is EqSat!
-It is striking to me that the program optimization and term rewriting communities independently come up with essentially the same technique.
+It is striking that the program optimization and term rewriting communities independently come up with essentially the same technique.

 But wait a second, didn’t we just say EqSat does not necessarily compute \(R^*(s)\) exactly?
 This is correct.
 There is a single tweak that distinguishes tree automata completion from EqSat.
 In tree automata completion, merging is performed directionally.
 For example, suppose the left-hand side is in E-class \(q_l\) and right-hand side in E-class \(q_r\), EqSat will basically rename every occurrence of \(q_l\) with \(q_r\) (or vice versa).
 As a result the two E-classes are not distinguishable after the merging.
+Tree automata completion, on the other hand, performs the merging by adding a new (\(\epsilon\)-)transition \(q_r\rightarrow q_l\) (remember the TRS view of an E-graph).

-To better see the difference, consider the E-graph that represents terms \(\{f(a), g(b)\}\) \[\begin{align*} a&\rightarrow q_a\\ f(q_a)&\rightarrow q_f\\ b&\rightarrow q_b\\ g(q_b)&\rightarrow q_g \end{align*}\] and the rewrite \(a\rightarrow b\).
+To better see the difference, consider the E-graph that represents terms \(\{f(a), g(b)\}\) \[\begin{align*} a&\rightarrow q_a\\ f(q_a)&\rightarrow q_f\\ b&\rightarrow q_b\\ g(q_b)&\rightarrow q_g \end{align*}\] and the rewrite rule \(R=\{a\rightarrow b\}\).
 EqSat will rename \(q_b\) with \(q_a\) (or \(q_b\) with \(q_a\)), so every E-node that points to child \(a\) (resp. \(b\)) now also points to \(b\) (resp. \(a\)).
 The E-graph after the merging will now contain \(\{f(a), f(b), g(a), g(b)\}\).
-Note that among these terms, \(g(a)\) is not reachable by the TRS; the rewrite rule \(a\rightarrow b\) can only rewrite \(f(a)\) to \(f(b)\), but not \(g(b)\) to \(g(a)\).
+Note that among these terms, \(g(a)\) is not reachable by \(R\); the rewrite rule \(a\rightarrow b\) can only rewrite \(f(a)\) to \(f(b)\), but not \(g(b)\) to \(g(a)\).
 In contrast, tree automata completion will add the transition \(q_b\rightarrow q_a\).
 Recall that we say a term \(t\) is represented by an E-class \(q\) in an E-graph \(G\) if \(t\rightarrow_G^* q\).
-With the above transition, we have every term represented by \(q_a\) is now represented by \(q_b\), but not the other way around.
-As a consequence, \(f(b)\) is represented by the E-graph, since \[f(b)\rightarrow f(q_b)\rightarrow f(q_a)\rightarrow q_f,\] while \(g(a)\) is not in the E-graph.
+With the new transition \(q_b\rightarrow q_a\), we have every term represented by \(q_a\) is now represented by \(q_b\), but not the other way around.
+As a consequence, \(f(b)\) is represented by the E-graph, since \[f(b)\rightarrow f(q_b)\rightarrow f(q_a)\rightarrow q_f,\] while \(g(a)\) is not represented.

-The termination problem of TA completion.
+The termination problem of tree automata completion.
 We have shown above that given a terminating TRS \(R\) and an initial term \(t\), tree automata completion is always terminating but EqSat may not terminate, which shows that the termination of tree automata completion does not imply the termination of EqSat.
 But is the other direction true?
 Indeed, the termination of EqSat does not imply the termination of tree automata completion as well!
 To see this, consider \[\begin{align*} f(x)&\rightarrow_R g(f(h(x)))\\ h(x)&\rightarrow_R b \end{align*}\] For tree automata completion to terminate, the set of reachable terms must be regular.
 However, for initial term \(f(a)\), the set of reachable terms is \[\{g^n(f(h^n(a)))\mid n\in \mathbb{N}\}\cup \{g^n(f(h^m(b)))\mid n>m\},\] which is not regular.
 In EqSat, because equivalence is bidirectional, all the \(h(x)\) are in the same E-class as \(b\), so the first rewrite rule can be effectively viewed as \(f(x)\rightarrow_R g(f(b))\), where the right-hand side is a ground term.
-As a result, there are only a finite number of equivalence classes in the theory defined by the rewrite rules, which implies the termination of equality saturation.
+As a result, there are only a finite number of equivalence classes in the theory defined by these rewrite rules, which implies the termination of equality saturation.

-1. The reader should treat E-graphs and tree automata as two interchangeable terms.
+The reader should treat E-graphs and tree automata as two interchangeable terms.
 An E-graph is just a deterministic finite tree automaton with no \(\epsilon\) transitions and no unreachable states.
 Moreover, all tree automata in this post contain no unreachable states. ↩︎

-2. This can be shown via König’s lemma for trees.
+This can be shown via König’s lemma for trees.
 Notice that TRSs are always finitely branching and rewriting in terminating TRSs will not contain cycles.↩︎

-3. Relations with these properties are known as partial strong congruences.↩︎
+Relations with these properties are known as partial strong congruences.↩︎